 If you arrive during Orientation, specific instructions will be given prior to your arrival on campus.
-When you arrive for Orientation check-in will take place in the Quad.
+When you arrive for Orientation check-in will take place in the Hutchins Hall in the Morse Event Center.
 The Residence Life team will be there to check you into your new room.

 If you arrive on any other day during regular business hours, please go to the Office of Student Life on the first floor of the Goodrich Administration Building.
 If the office is closed when you arrive, please call the Resident Assistant on duty at 541-517-1379.

 What can I do to personalize my room?